Musical instruments in Zambia: small bells

 Small bells and attentiveness

-People also put the ndibu around the necks of hunting-dogs.
-They were sent into a big thicket of trees (mushitu) where nobody dared enter.
-They chased out animals which were then killed, compare the text of Song 127.
+Musical instruments in Zambia: small bells.
+People also put the ndibu around the necks of hunting dogs.
+These dogs were sent into a big thicket of trees (mushitu) where nobody dared to enter.
+They chased out animals, which were then killed.
+Compare this with the text of Song 127.

-This is a strong image that is often used when connecting cleverness to the ability to listen, see for instance Proverb 20 below and Proverb 11.
+This is a powerful image that is often used when connecting cleverness to the ability to listen.
+See, for instance, Proverb 77 below and Proverb 80.

 Song 127